yandex-cloud/docs/en/application-load-balancer/security/index.md

    {% note info %}

-   To connect a public IP address to a new or existing L7 load balancer, you need the `vpc.publicAdmin` role to the network where the load balancer is located as well as the `alb.editor` or `alb.admin` role.
+   To connect a public IP address to a new or existing L7 load balancer, you need to assign the `vpc.publicAdmin` role to the network where the load balancer is located, apart from the `alb.editor` or `alb.admin` roles.

    {% endnote %}